Towards Robust Speech Deepfake Detection via Human-Inspired Reasoning: Related work

 In~\cite{nguyen2026analyzing}, the authors study the robustness of SDD models that produce reasoning traces alongside binary decisions.
 Explanations are evaluated along three aspects: perception quality (e.g., captioning or recognition fidelity), coherence between reasoning and prediction, and robustness under domain shift caused by audio transformations and adversarial perturbations~\cite{szegedy2013intriguing}.
 The results indicate that reasoning traces do not consistently improve detection accuracy: well-grounded models may benefit, while other LALMs degrade due to hallucinated justifications.
 The study mainly audits explanation sensitivity under perturbations rather than improving standard SDD evaluation protocols.
 Experiments are also limited to older generative conditions from ASVspoof~19.
 Step-Audio-R1~\cite{tian2025step} addresses audio reasoning issues by grounding explanations to real acoustic evidence rather than textual hallucinations.
 The approach combines CoT-style supervised fine-tuning (SFT) and RLVR~\cite{wen2025reinforcement}, followed by Modality-Grounded Reasoning Distillation (MGRD).
 MGRD iteratively self-distills partially correct CoT traces while excluding batches where traces are fully correct or almost entirely incorrect.
 This process improves performance across speech, environmental sound, and music tasks.
 However, the method has not been applied to SDD.

 Explainable AI methods for audio are surveyed in~\cite{akman2024audio}.
 In~\cite{li2024interpretable}, an interpretability method for SDD by modifying an SSL-based detector and introducing a class-activation-style representation to highlight influential time regions is proposed.
-However, evaluation is limited to ASVspoof~2019 and does not provide textual explanations.
+However, evaluation is limited to ASVspoof~2019, and does not provide textual explanations.
 In~\cite{bolanos2025benchmarking}, a benchmark for time-localized, model-agnostic post-hoc explanations in audio classification is introduced, using temporally annotated events as proxy ground truth.
 HoliAntiSpoof~\cite{xu2026holiantispoof} applies LALMs to jointly reason about spoofing mechanisms, temporal localization, and semantic artifacts.
-While it improves hard-label performance and interpretability compared to binary classifiers, it does not explicitly evaluate the quality of SDD reasoning.
+While it improves hard-label performance and interpretability compared to binary classifiers, it does not explicitly evaluate the quality of SDD reasoning, requires specialized re-training and does not provide results on ASVspoof5.

 It is worth mentioning that humans also struggle with SDD~\cite{barrington2025people}.
 The study~\cite{warren2024better} evaluates responses from $1200$ annotators and reports $73\%$ binary accuracy on detecting deepfakes from ASVspoof~21~\cite{yamagishi2021asvspoof}, WaveFake~\cite{frank2021wavefake}, and FakeAVCeleb~\cite{khalid2021fakeavceleb}.
 Annotators also provide free-form explanations, later grouped into eight cue categories (e.g., prosody, liveness, quality).
 The authors compare these cues with automated detectors to analyze when humans outperform machines and which cues are reliable.
 Although the dataset is diverse, the public release includes only keywords rather than full explanations and does not clearly separate binary decisions from reasoning comments.